iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 * more fine grained control over the transpilation process without having to figure out which IQM transpiler plugin to use,
-* transpile circuits that already contain a computational resonator, or
+* transpile Star architecture circuits that already contain qubit-resonator gates, or
 * force the transpiler to use a strict subset of qubits on the device.

 For example, if you want to transpile the circuit with ``optimization_level=0`` but also apply the